-The Company records its trade accounts receivable at net realizable value.
-This value includes an appropriate allowance for estimated uncollectible accounts to reflect any loss anticipated on the trade accounts receivable balances and charged to the provision for doubtful accounts.
-An estimate of uncollectible amounts is made by management based upon historical bad debts, current customer receivable balances, age of customer receivable balances, the customer's financial condition and current economic trends, all of which are subject to change.
-Actual uncollectible accounts on its outstanding accounts receivable.
-The Company considers this insurance coverage when estimating its provision for uncollectible accounts.
+The Company's trade accounts receivable are recorded at net realizable value, which includes an appropriate allowance for estimated credit losses, as well as liabilities related to product returns and sales programs as described below in Note 3.
+The estimate of credit losses is based upon historical bad debts, current customer receivable balances, age of customer receivable balances, the customer's financial condition and current economic trends, all of which are subject to change.
+Actual uncollected amounts have historically been generally consistent with the Company's expectations.
+The Company's payment terms on its receivables from customers are generally 60 days or less.

+From time to time, dependent upon the cost, the Company purchases trade insurance to mitigate the risk of uncollectible accounts on its outstanding accounts receivable.
+The Company considers any available insurance coverage when estimating its provision for uncollectible accounts.
 Insurance claim recoveries from this trade insurance are applied to the Company's outstanding accounts receivable or are recorded as a reduction to bad debt expense in the period in which the claim is received.

-The following table provides a reconciliation of the activity related to the Company's allowance for doubtful accounts:
+The following table provides a reconciliation of the activity related to the Company's allowance for estimated credit losses.

 Years Ended December 31,

-2017 2016 2015
+2018 2017 2016

-(In t thousands)
+(In thousands)

-Beginning balance \$ 5,728 \$ 5,645 \$ 6,460
+Beginning balance \$ 4,447 \$ 5,728 \$ 5,645

-Provision 2,335 2,398 992
+Provision for credit losses 2,257 2,335 2,398

-Write-off of uncollectible amounts, net of recoveries (3,616) (2,315) (1,807)
+Write-off of uncollectible amounts, net of recoveries (1,094) (3,616) (2,315)

-Ending balance \$ 4,447 \$ 5,728 \$ 5,645
+Ending balance \$ 5,610 \$ 4,447 \$ 5,728